LISA-3D: Lifting Language-Image Segmentation to 3D via Multi-View Consistency: Abstract

 \section{Abstract}

-Text-driven 3D reconstruction demands a mask generator that simultaneously understands open-vocabulary instructions and remains consistent across viewpoints.
-We present \textbf{LISA-3D}, a two-stage framework that lifts language-image segmentation into 3D by retrofitting the instruction-following model LISA with geometry-aware Low-Rank Adaptation (LoRA) layers and reusing a frozen SAM-3D reconstructor.
-During training we exploit off-the-shelf RGB-D sequences and their camera poses to build a differentiable reprojection loss that enforces cross-view agreement without requiring any additional 3D-text supervision.
-The resulting masks are concatenated with RGB images to form RGBA prompts for SAM-3D, which outputs Gaussian splats or textured meshes without retraining.
-Across ScanRefer and Nr3D, LISA-3D improves language-to-3D accuracy by up to +15.6 points over single-view baselines while adapting only 11.6M parameters.
-The system is modular, data-efficient, and supports zero-shot deployment on unseen categories, providing a practical recipe for language-guided 3D content creation.
-Our code will be available at ~\url{https://github.com/binisalegend/LISA-3D}.
+Text-driven 3D reconstruction requires masks that understand free-form instructions and remain stable under viewpoint changes.
+We present \textbf{LISA-3D}, a two-stage framework that adapts the instruction-following segmenter LISA with geometry-aware Low-Rank Adaptation (LoRA) layers while keeping the SAM-3D reconstructor frozen.
+During training, paired RGB-D frames and camera poses define a differentiable reprojection loss that enforces cross-view agreement without additional 3D-text annotations.
+At deployment, the adapted segmenter can produce an RGBA prompt for SAM-3D from one RGB image; when registered RGB-D views are available, optional logit fusion further improves the prompt.
+On ScanRefer and Nr3D, geometry-aware tuning improves both 2D masks and lifted 3D reconstructions while updating only 11.6M parameters.
+Our results separate geometry-aware training gains from optional multi-view inference gains, providing a modular route from language grounding to object-centric 3D reconstruction. \keywords{language-guided 3D reconstruction \and reasoning segmentation \and multi-view consistency \and parameter-efficient fine-tuning}